ndexbio/ndex-bel-editor/README.md

-# BEL++ Editor
+# NetWorkBench

-This is an experimental editor to read and write networks from NDEx that are in sourceFormat = BEL

-It also experiments with conversion of BEL from the output of the University of Arizona REACH parser via the python-based reach-util service.
+This webapp has two linked functions:

+An edtior to revise network in the CNS schema
+A workbench to compare / merge

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.14.0.